-The Medicare Access and CHIP Reauthorization Act of 2015 (MACRA), legislation which permanently repeals the Sustainable Growth Rate (SGR), establishes a framework for rewarding clinicians for value over volume, streamlines quality reporting programs into one system and reauthorizes two years of funding for the Children's Health Insurance Program (CHIP), was signed into law in April 2015.
+The Medicare Access and CHIP Reauthorization Act of 2015 (MACRA) permanently repeals the flawed Sustainable Growth Rate (SGR) Medicare payment formula, establishes a framework for rewarding clinicians for value over volume, streamlines quality reporting programs into one system and reauthorizes two years of funding for the Children's Health Insurance Program (CHIP).
+The new Medicare physician payment system introduced by MACRA is called the Quality Payment Program.

 As the MIPS is implemented, performance-based bonuses and penalties will be phased in.
 Starting in 2026, annual payment updates will be determined by the eligible professional’s participation in eligible alternative payment models or traditional Medicare reimbursement linked to quality.